-- Are there any measures or ranks where the value is much higher or lower than expected?
-We have created the Areas of Strength and Areas to Explore tools to serve as a double-check of what you may have noticed in your snapshot.
+- Are there any measures where the value is much higher or lower than expected?

 2) How does your county compare to others?

-- If you click on any measure you can see the distribution in your state on a map or a data table where you can easily sort by county or measure value within your state.
+- Clicking on any ranked health outcome or health factor measure displays the variation within the state on a map or in a data table which can be easily sorted by county or measure value.

 3) How has your county changed over time?

 - The trend graphs available for many measures in the county snapshot can be opened to compare changes over time.